How To Cook Rice Noodles (Without Overcooking Them!)

 Instructions

-• Soak the rice vermicelli in cold water for 30 minutes.
+• Soak in cold water for 30 minutes until pliable.

-• Separate the soaked noodles.
-Cook in boiling water for 30 seconds to 1 minute until cooked through but not mushy.
+Cook in boiling water for 30 seconds to 1 minute until just tender.

-• Drain the water and run the noodles in cold water, gently separating them with your hands.
+Drain and rinse under cold water, gently separating the noodles with your hands.

-Soak in cold water for 1 hour or lukewarm (body temperature) water for 30 minutes.
+Soak in cold water for 1 hour or lukewarm water for 30 minutes.

 For Fresh Rice Noodles